wilsonsouto/angular-starter-template/README.md

 ## :dart: About

-The Angular Starter Kit provides a pre-configured structure with essential functionalities, enabling quick web application development
+This template provides a pre-configured structure and essential features, accelerating web application development from the start.

 ## :sparkles: Features